 - Conduct several practice runs of sponsorship request conversations before you meet with the businesses in question.

-- Use volunteers to make the actual sponsorship ask!
-These individuals are not being paid to say good things about your organization, and that can make a difference for people and businesses considering contributing.
-However, you’ll want to support and prepare your volunteers well for the scenario.
+- Recruit volunteers to make the actual sponsorship ask!
+These individuals are not being paid to say good things about your organization, and that can make a difference for businesses considering contributing.

 - Emphasize your value proposition.
-This is the tangible benefit offered to businesses considering a partnership and should be a main focus of your conversations.
+This is the tangible benefit offered to businesses considering a partnership and should be the main focus of your conversations.

-By incorporating these tips into your corporate sponsorship strategy, you’ll likely be able to secure a good number of top partnerships.
-But remember, it’s also essential that your team knows how and when to take no as an answer.
-Some companies simply won’t be able to contribute at the time being—but if you leave your conversation on a positive note, they’ll be more likely to consider partnering with your organization in the future.
+As you start these conversations, it’s also essential that your team knows how and when to take no for an answer.
+Some companies simply won’t be able to contribute right now—but if you leave your conversation on a positive note, they’ll be more likely to consider partnering with your organization in the future.

 How to Secure More Corporate Sponsorships: FAQ

-Still have questions about securing corporate sponsorships for your nonprofits?
+Still have questions about securing corporate sponsorships for your nonprofit?
 Here are answers to some common questions organizations have throughout the process.

 What should I do after securing a corporate sponsorship?

-After securing corporate sponsorships, it’s time to solidify your relationship with the company.
+After securing corporate sponsorships, focus on solidifying your relationship with the company.
 Share resources about your organization’s work, additional engagement opportunities, mission success stories, and more.
-Before the event takes place, make sure both teams are on the same page with what exactly the sponsorship entails, including logistics surrounding funding transfers.
+Make sure both teams are on the same page with what exactly the sponsorship entails, including logistics surrounding funding transfers.

-Once the event concludes, you’ll want to continue developing your partnership with the company.
-Maintaining a personal relationship with those who helped you pull off your sponsored event after it’s over is essential for showing your appreciation for the company’s support.
+Once the sponsorship concludes, continue developing your partnership with the company.
+Maintaining a personal relationship is essential for showing your appreciation for the company’s support.
 And as an added bonus, they’ll likely be more inclined to partner with your team on future endeavors!

 How should we acknowledge corporate sponsors?